acwatt/are261/meredith/ARE 261 Fowlie Review (2021).md

 - Identification challenge: Estimate counterfactual unit-level operations/market dispatch using a rich characterization of "control" areas to control for changes that might otherwise bias a simple DID comparison
 - Concerns with this gains from trade metric?
     - Gains from trade are calculated as wedges measured on a PCA by PCA basis
-    - This approach ignores the full social implications of increased trade across regions.
+    - This approach ignores the full social implications of increased trade across regions. (focused on monetary gains, but there exist possible non-market environmental impacts, like increased coal-burning as a result of trade between PCAs)
     - Emissions implications can be significant if older and under-utilized coal-fired generators increase their generation (and associated emissions) as a result of increased trade between areas.